Green Hackworth: International Court of Justice

-Hackworth was nominated by three former U.S. Secretaries of State for an initial six-year term on the Court and was subsequently elected to a full nine-year term in 1951.
-In 1955 he succeeded Sir Arnold McNair of Great Britain for a three-year term as President of the International Court of Justice.
-During his tenure on the Court, Hackworth adjudicated seventeen contentious cases and was asked to give eleven advisory opinions.
+Hackworth was nominated by three former U.S. Secretaries of State for an initial six-year term on the International Court of Justice (ICJ), which he commenced in 1946.
+He was subsequently elected to a full nine-year term in 1951.
+In 1955, he began a three-year term as President of the International Court of Justice, succeeding Sir Arnold McNair of Great Britain.

+During his tenure on the Court, Hackworth participated in the adjudication of some 19 contentious cases, and the Court handed down some 10 advisory opinions.
 Due to Hackworth's experience as a legal draftsman, the task of consolidating views of Court members was frequently assigned to him.